thibaultmg/acm-rag-content/docs/acm/2.15/governance/main.md

 ## Integrating Gatekeeper constraints and constraint templates

-To create Gatekeeper policies, use `ConstraintTemplates` and constraints.
+Integrate Gatekeeper constraints and constraint templates to create `Gatekeeper` policies for multicluster distribution of Gatekeeper constraints and audit results.
 Add templates and constraints to the `policy-templates` of a `Policy` resource.

 View the following YAML examples that use Gatekeeper constraints in Red Hat Advanced Cluster Management policies:

 - `ConstraintTemplates` and constraints: Use the Gatekeeper integration feature by using Red Hat Advanced Cluster Management policies for